google-github-actions/run-vertexai-notebook/README.md

     $ git push -u origin main
     ```

 1. Create a pull request for your commit

 1. View the GitHub Actions Workflow by selecting the `Actions` tab at the top
     of your repository on GitHub.

+1. View the comment in the pull request for details on your Vertex AI job and your executed notebook.

 [actions]: https://help.github.com/en/categories/automating-your-workflow-with-github-actions
 [bucket]: https://cloud.google.com/storage/docs/creating-buckets